danielkaylor/module3/README.md

 Plug your Pi in.
 You can either connect your Pi to a screen to connect it to the network or you can follow the steps in the [Pi documentation to ssh in and connect it to the network from the terminal.](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md "Connect to WiFi via the terminal")

 Once you're on the network hosted by the ESP32, you can run wireless.py.

+Check the media folder for videos of the sensor working and of the final product.

 Finally, squeeze away!
 Whenever you squeeze on the pompoms, the lantern will light up.
 Happy Halloween! :)